brimdata/super/book/src/super-sql/types/numbers.md

 #### Coercion

-Mixed-type numeric values used in expressions are promoted via an implicit cast to the type that best compatible with an operation or expected input type.
+Mixed-type numeric values used in expressions are promoted via an implicit cast to the type that is best compatible with an operation or expected input type.
-Tihs process is called _coercion_.
+This process is called _coercion_.

 For example, in the expression
 ```